Prescribing Information Important Safety Information

 To review basic genetics, each individual has 22 non-sex (autosomal) chromosomes and one sex chromosome (X or Y) from each parent, for a total of 46 chromosomes.
 All of our genes are located on these chromosomes, which are located in every one of our cells.
 These genes are the blueprints that code for how your bodies grow, develop, and function.

 When the information in a gene is altered, the information sent to your cells is coded differently.
 A variation in a gene on one of the first 22 non-sex chromosomes can lead to an autosomal (non-sex) disorder.
 Recessive inheritance means both genes in a pair must be altered in the same way to cause the inherited disease.
-Individuals with only one altered gene in the pair are considered heterozygotes, and the inheritance pattern is called dominant.
+Individuals with only one altered gene in the pair are considered heterozygotes.
 When the variation is associated with a recessive disorder, these heterozygotes would be expected to be silent carriers of the disorder, but the altered gene could be passed on to their children.

 If you are born to parents who are both heterozygotes, with one SI variation associated with CSID, you have a 1 in 4 chance of inheriting an altered gene from each parent and having CSID.
 In this example, you would have a 50% (1 in 2) chance of inheriting one altered gene associated with CSID.